igabric/Arduino_boat_autopilot/README.md

 # Programming Arduino

 ## Program flow diagrams
 The simplified flow charts shown below are only a general indication of how the program works.
-The program contains a lot of details that significantly affect the functionality of the device.
+The program modules contains a lot of details that significantly affect the functionality of the device.

 ### ** Main program flow diagram: **
 ![image](https://user-images.githubusercontent.com/59554693/211130463-953db1b7-dd84-49c4-98d6-2a1d53a4f874.png)